Frequently Asked Questions

 A. No. Each grand jury is a legally separate body and must maintain the confidentiality of its proceedings, deliberations, and votes.
 The Penal Code provides no exception for talking in confidence to former or succeeding grand jurors.
 Grand jurors may not be questioned about anything they say during grand jury meetings or proceedings (PC §924.3) and revealing such information is a misdemeanor.
 (PC §924.1)

-A. The Penal Code does not explicitly prohibit the use of written surveys, but they pose confidentiality risks, as the grand jury has no way to prevent the recipient from sharing the survey with others.
-In addition, investigating a large number of entities can be very time consuming.
+A. The Penal Code does not explicitly prohibit the use of written surveys, but CGJA believes using them violates confidentiality rules.
+A survey’s questions reveal the nature of the investigation, which is confidential.
+Further, the grand jury has no way to prevent the recipient from sharing the survey with others.
+In addition, investigating a large number of surveyed entities would be very time-consuming.
 The grand jury must verify any information gained from the survey if it is to be included in the report because answers to the survey questions are considered “raw evidence” until verified.
-In addition, such a survey does not constitute an interview or meeting for the purposes of certain Penal Code provisions.
-Accordingly, the jury must interview the “subject of the investigation” (the person in charge of the activity under investigation) even if that person responded to a survey.
-(See PC §933.05(e)) Grand juries should consult their legal advisors before conducting a survey.
+The jury must also interview a representative of each entity reported on.
+Grand juries should always consult their legal advisors concerning confidentiality issues before conducting a survey.

-A. Although the grand jury is allowed “free access … to the examination of all public records within the county” (PC §921), there are exceptions to that access, particularly where public policy reasons for the confidentiality requirements of certain records (such as medical or psychiatric records, or attorney/client privileged communications) outweigh the policy reasons that support the grand jury’s investigative function.
+A. Although the grand jury is allowed “free access … to the examination of all public records within the county.”
+(PC §921) However, there are exceptions to that access.
+An example is where the public policy reasons for the confidentiality requirements of certain records (such as medical or psychiatric records, or attorney/client privileged communications) outweigh the policy reasons that support the grand jury’s investigative function.

 A. The grand jury does have this power, but CGJA recommends that the jury consult with the district attorney or county counsel before starting the investigation.
 The grand jury must take care to avoid interfering with a criminal prosecution or the appearance that it is investigating the court (which is a state agency, outside the grand jury’s jurisdiction).